 The Fish Wholesale Market building is where to go for seeing tuna and other fish auctions.
-You are allowed into the hallway overlooking the auction floor from after 5 am and you should be able to see lots of action until about 6:30 am.
+You are allowed into the hallway overlooking the auction floor from after 5 am and you should be able to see transactions until about 6:30 am.

-After January 15th, 2019 a open-air viewing deck will open next to the auction area allowing visitors better sights and sounds of what's happening.
+On January 2019 a open-air viewing deck opened next to the auction area allowing visitors better sights and sounds of what's happening.

 The Fish Intermediate Wholesale Building is where the auctioned off fish end up and during the Tsukiji era, this was where you could walk in and see just about every type of fish on earth.